 “My quality: My Nature”

 Very close to nature from an early age, respectful of the traditions instilled by his grandfather, Jérôme has always had a special relationship with nature.
 Produced by listening to what nature has imposed.
-Jérôme decided to evaluate nature, the vine plant, the soil, understand the role of trace elements against fungal diseases and better understand this ecosystem.
-Always learning, observing the climatic events of the 2013 vintage, the hail in 2011, the frost in 2016 has helped him grow.
+Jérôme decided to evaluate nature, the vine plant, and the soil, understand the role of trace elements against fungal diseases and better understand this ecosystem.
+Always learning, and observing the climatic events of the 2013 vintage, the hail in 2011, and the frost in 2016 has helped him grow.